Generating Images with 3D Annotations Using Diffusion Models: More Details about Generating 3D-DST Synthetic Data

 \section{More Details about Generating 3D-DST Synthetic Data}

-The 50 classes we used in the classification experiment are listed in Table~\ref{tab:supp_class_iid_50}.
-We collect 30 CAD models for each class from the ShapeNet dataset \cite{Chang2015ShapeNet} and the Objeverse dataset \cite{Deitke2022Objaverse}, and 2,500 images were rendered for each class.
+The 100 classes we used in main classification experiments (Table~\ref{tab:exp-cls}) follow the 100 classes in \citep{tian2020contrastive}.
+To demonstrate the scalability of our approach, we randomly select another 100 classes and report 200-class classification results in Table~\ref{tab:results-200}.
+We collect 30 CAD models for each class from the ShapeNet dataset \citep{Chang2015ShapeNet} and the Objeverse dataset \citep{Deitke2022Objaverse}, and 2,500 images were rendered for each class.
 We sample the object viewpoint with a uniform distribution over the azimuth angle and Gaussian distributions over the elevation and theta angles.
 The viewpoint sampling rules are detailed in Table~\ref{tab:supp_dataset}.
-For pose estimation, we estimate the mean and variance of the object viewpoints from the training data of PASCAL3D+ \cite{xiang2014pascal3d} and ObjectNet3D \cite{xiang2016objectnet3d} and sample from the fitted Gaussian distributions.
+For pose estimation, we estimate the mean and variance of the object viewpoints from the training data of PASCAL3D+ \citep{xiang2014pascal3d} and ObjectNet3D \citep{xiang2016objectnet3d} and sample from the fitted Gaussian distributions.